 ENDEAVRX is an interdisciplinary project-based learning platform that connects students from the STEAM (Science, Technology, Engineering, Art, and Mathematics) disciplines with industries and communities.

 Student trainees take an interdisciplinary seminar course and an interdisciplinary project-based learning course.
 They seek affordable and effective solutions for real-world challenges such as climate change, transportation, aging population, governance, economic growth, and social inclusion.
 Students develop interdisciplinary competence, critical thinking, and creative-problem-solving skills.

-ENDEAVRX is currently training more than 100 Texas A&M students from civil/electrical/mechanical engineering, computer science, landscape architecture, urban planning, and visualization.
+ENDEAVRX has trained more than 100 Texas A&M students from civil/electrical/mechanical engineering, computer science, landscape architecture, urban planning, and visualization.
 They work in interdisciplinary teams to transform Nolanville, Texas into a smart town by turning emerging technologies into solutions.

 ENDEAVRX can be implemented in other higher-education institutions, and thus transform the nation’s interdisciplinary education in the era of smart and connected communities.